open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

         return results
 ```

-Now, we can instantiate a `MyFlip` as a callable object to handle our data dictionary.
+Now, we can instantiate `MyFlip` as a callable object to handle our data dictionary.

 ```python
 import numpy as np